 How and when to build a team

 The timing of expanding your team all depends on your unique business model.
-A good friend of mine started his own bakery business, Maha Muffin Co., by renting out small space in a commercial kitchen.
+A good friend of mine started his own bakery business, Maha Muffin Co., by renting out a small space in a commercial kitchen.
 For the past seven years he has done all the work on his own, from purchasing ingredients, to baking, to finding clientele among local cafes and restaurants, and making deliveries.

 While working as a small-scale commercial baker, you can do a lot on your own, or with one or two assistants.
 However, as soon as you open a physical shop, you will need a team to help in the kitchen and at the counter.

-In 2015, BabyCakes NYC paid its full-time staff members $500-600 per week, and the owner was working 12 hour days.
-Now BabyCakes NYC has three locations across the United States and is on its way to becoming a recognized franchise.
+In 2015, BabyCakes NYC paid its full-time staff members $500-600 per week, and the owner was working 12-hour days.
+Now, BabyCakes NYC has three locations across the United States, and is on its way to becoming a recognized franchise.

 Read our bakery hiring guide to learn about the different roles a bakery typically fills, how much to budget for employee salaries, and how to build your team exactly how you want it.